wshekrota/ind/README.md

 This gives us an articulate status of what might be wrong.
 The data will be appropriate to report to checkmk.

 ```
-output of ind for this if alll green
+output of ind for this if all green
 map[index-name-prefix:[0,0,000068758787587]
 ```